alexbispo/orders-microservices-sample/orders-service/HELP.md

 ### Application Rules

-* The system receives the Order

-* Is there in database the Order user?

-* Are there in database all the Order items?

-* Is the Order items quantity available?
+- [ ] Receives the Order request via HTTP.

+- [x] Chek the Order user in the database.

+- [x] Check all Order products in the database.

+- [x] Check the Order products available quantity.

-* Is correct the Order total value?
+- [x] Check the Order total value.

+- [x] Decrease the products available quantity.

-* Saves the new Order
+- [x] Saves the new Order.

+- [ ] Returns the Order id on the HTTP response.

-* Trigger Order Created Event.
+- [ ] Trigger Order Created Event.

+- [ ] Listen the Product Changed Event to keep product updated.

+- [ ] Listen User Changed Event to keep user updated.